bxparks/rpn83p/USER_GUIDE.md

 strange number, it is not an integer size used by modern microprocessors (8, 16, 32, 64 bits).
 Second, the HP-42S does not display leading zeros in `HEX` `OCT`, or `BIN` modes.
-While this is consistent with the decimal mode, it is confusing to see the number of rendered digits change depending on its value.
+While this is consistent with the decimal mode, it is confusing to see the number of displayed bits change depending on its value.

-The RPN83P deviates from the HP-42S by using a 32-bit *unsigned* integer internally, and rendering the various HEX, OCT, and BIN numbers using the same number of digits all the time.
-(The word size can be changed using the `WSIZ` menu item, see below).
-This means that `HEX` mode always displays 8 digits, `OCT` mode always displays 11 digits, and `BIN` mode always displays 14 digits (due to size limitation of the LCD screen).
+The RPN83P deviates from the HP-42S by using *unsigned* integers internally, and rendering the various HEX, OCT, and BIN numbers using the same number of digits regardless of the value.
+The word size of the integer can be changed using the `WSIZ` menu item (see below).
+The following word sizes are supported: 8, 16, 24, and 32 bits.
+This means that `HEX` mode with a word size of 32 always displays 8 digits, `OCT` mode always displays 11 digits, and `BIN` mode always displays 14 digits (due to size limitation of the LCD screen).
 I find this less confusing when doing bitwise operations (e.g. bit-and, bit-or, bit-xor).

 Since the internal integer representation is *unsigned*, the `(-)` (change sign) button is disabled.
 Instead, the menu system provides a `NEG` function which